Muhamed-Sayed/32-Point-Radix-2-FFT-architecture/README.md

 # 32-Point-Radix-2-FFT-architecture
-based on Cooley and Tukey algorithm
+Based on Cooley and Tukey algorithm